tiagoprn/tips/celery_rabbitmq.md

     ### Queued messages:
         Ready
-            Is the number of messages that are available to be delivered.
+            Is the number of messages that are available to be delivered to the workers.

         Unacknowledged
-            Is the number of messages for which the server is waiting for acknowledgement(If a client recieved the message but dont send a acknowledge yet).
+            Is the number of messages for which the server is waiting for acknowledgement (the worker received the message and is working on it, but didn't send an acknowledge yet).

         Total
             Is the sum of Ready and Unacknowledged messages.

     ### Message rates:
         Publish
             This is the rate how many messages are incomming to the RabbitMQ server.